waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Verified Clean Tiles**: Row 23, Row 24, Row 25, Row 27, Row 30.

 ## Current Status
 - Bird is at (15, 29).
-Facing: UP.
+Facing: LEFT.
-- Position: I am at (15, 30) (Behind).
+- Position: I am at (15, 30) (Side).
-- Action: Face UP and interact (A).
+- Action: Interact (A) to startle it.
-- Reason: Success condition met.
-Final catch attempt.
+- Reason: I can't get behind it without making it turn again.
+Startling it is the best way to reset the situation.

 ## Tile Mechanics
 - **FLOOR**: Passable.
 Clean ground.